 Flight attendants provide personal services to ensure the safety and comfort of airline passengers.

 Fundraisers organize events and campaigns to raise money and other donations for an organization.
 They may design promotional materials and increase awareness of an organization’s work, goals, and financial needs.

 Funeral service workers organize and manage the details of a funeral.

 |General Office Clerk||

 General office clerks perform a variety of administrative tasks, including answering telephones, typing or word processing, making copies of documents, and maintaining records.

 High school teachers help prepare students for life after graduation.
 They teach academic lessons and various skills that students will need to attend college and to enter the job market.

 Human resources specialists recruit, screen, interview, and place workers.
-They often handle other human resources work, such as those related to employee relations, payroll and benefits, and training.
-Labor relations specialists interpret and administer labor contracts regarding issues such as wages and salaries, employee welfare, healthcare, pensions, and union and management practices.
+They often handle tasks related to employee relations, compensation and benefits, and training.

 Information clerks provide administrative and clerical support in a variety of settings.
 They help maintain records, collect data and information, and respond to customers’ questions or concerns.